Jason Spezza: Ottawa Senators (2002–2014)

-Despite missing 22 games due to injury in the 2009–10 season, Spezza still managed to score 23 goals and pick-up 34 assists for 57 points in 60 games to finish second on the team in scoring.
+Despite missing 22 games due to injury in the 2009–10 season, Spezza still managed to score 23 goals and pick-up 34 assists for 57 points in 60 games to finish second on the team in scoring as the Senators finished as the fifth seed in the East.
 In the first round of the 2010 playoffs, the Senators lost to the Pittsburgh Penguins four games to two.
 Spezza finished with one goal and six assists for seven points in the six games.
 He also led the team in shots on goal with 24.
 However, Spezza's poor defensive play and costly turnovers in that series resulted in him being booed by fans at Scotiabank Place, and the following off-season was rife with speculation that he would be traded.
 Spezza himself admitted that he would not object to a trade from Ottawa.
 Ultimately, no trade occurred.

 On December 26, 2010, in a 3–1 win over the Pittsburgh Penguins, Spezza was checked from behind into the boards by Penguins defenceman Kris Letang.
 Letang received a two-minute penalty for boarding and Spezza was expected to miss four-to-six weeks due to a consequent shoulder injury.
 At the end of the 2010–11 season, Spezza was named an interim alternate captain for Ottawa after the team traded away Mike Fisher.

 In 2011–12, Spezza was named as a permanent alternate captain for the Senators.
-He remained injury-free and finished fourth in league scoring, earning consideration for the Hart Memorial Trophy.
+He remained injury-free and finished fourth in league scoring with 84 points (34 goals and 50 assists) only behind the 93 points from Philadelphia Flyers forward Claude Giroux, 97 points by Tampa Bay Lightning forward Steven Stamkos and the league-leading 109 points by Pittsburgh Penguins forward Evgeni Malkin, respectively.
+He also earned consideration for the Hart Memorial Trophy as the regular season's most valuable player.
 Spezza was ultimately not a finalist for the award, finishing sixth in voting.

 Spezza spent time with Rapperswil-Jona Lakers of the Swiss National League A during the 2012–13 NHL lockout and returned to the Senators once a resolution had been negotiated.
 He registered two goals and three assists in five games before a back injury sidelined him.
 The Senators announced on January 31, 2013, that Spezza would be out of the Ottawa line-up for a minimum of two months (and possibly longer) as he required surgery for a herniated disc in his back.
 The injury occurred in a game against the Pittsburgh Penguins on January 27.
 Spezza ultimately missed the remainder of the regular season and the first round of the 2013 playoffs.
 He returned to action on May 19, 2013, for the third game of Ottawa's Eastern Conference Semi-final series against Pittsburgh.